utmgdsc/Buddies/docs/DEPLOY.md

   - Choose *AWS CodeBuild* for Build provider
       - Create a new build project
       - Choose *Managed image* for Environment image and *Amazon Linux 2* for Operating System.
-      - Select *Standar* Runtime and *aws/codebuild/amazonlinux2-x86_64-standard:3.0* for image.
+      - Select *Standard* Runtime and *aws/codebuild/amazonlinux2-x86_64-standard:3.0* for image.
       - Choose *aws/codebuild/amazonlinux2-x86_64-standard:3.0-21.10.15* for image version and *Linux* for Environment type.
       - Select *New service role* for Service role.
       - Create and add **buildspec.yml** to github repo and put its path for the Build specifications name.